calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

 Friends?
 --------

+* Bombshell 4
     * Your colleagues do not need to be your friends
         * You can respect them as professionals effectively and interact with them but still not _like_ them
         * How much _you like them_ is not an indicator of their professional worth
         * Don't expect them to be _your mates_
     * Your students do not need to be your friends
         * They don't have to like you.
 They HAVE to respect you.
             * "Why do you want a bunch of 13 year-old friends?"
         * Your role is to support ALL students in making progress (however nice or horrible they are.
 Take your bias out)

 Courageous Leadership
 ---------------------

-You have a duty of care over your students.
-I would like to extend that to.
-You have a duty of care over your team (this includes your colleges).
-Your have some element of control over your teams emotional state.

-> Let's all choose to be the leaders we wish we had
-<sub>Simon Sinek</sub>

 TASK: Word Vomit Whiteboard
 * What words would you use to describe
     * the professionals that you have admired
     * the kind of professionals that you want to become

-TASK: Do your identified traits align with my list?
+### Let's choose ...

+* You have a duty of care over your students.
+* I would like to extend that to.
+* Bombshell 5
+    * You have a duty of care over your team (this includes your colleges).
+    * Your have some element of control over your teams emotional state.

+> Let's all choose to be the leaders we wish we had
+<sub>Simon Sinek</sub>

+### My notes

 * Be calm and purposeful
     * Who would you trust
         * Heart surgeon flapping arms around and shouting 'oh no there is blood everywhere'
         * Heart surgeon calming explaining the breach and asking for the next tool
 * Be mindful of cyclic negativity.
-Don't _whinge_.
+Don't _whinge_
     * Identify problems - collate/suggest solutions - take action points
 * Identify the *spirit* of conversations/actions
     * Are you colleagues being offensive? or are they expressing frustration?

 Business Process